oktetlabs/styleguides/cguide.md

 started with upper-case letter, and finished with dot.

 Copyright notice must provide information about copyright holder of this work.
-This line must consist of word ‘`Copyright`’, copyright sign ‘`(C)`’, organization name which holds copyright, and its location (city and country).
-It is allowed multiple ‘`Copyright`’ sections if your source contains fragments copyrighted by different organizations.
+This line must consist of word `Copyright`, copyright sign `(C)`, organization name which holds copyright, and its location (city and country).
+It is allowed multiple `Copyright` sections if your source contains fragments copyrighted by different organizations.

 @author section of the header must provide information about principal developer of this module.
 The section consists of the author’s name (in English transcription) and e-mail address which may be used later to contact the author regarding to these sources.
-It is allowed to have multiple ‘`@author`’ sections if principal developer has been changed;
+It is allowed to have multiple `@author` sections if principal developer has been changed;
 put a name of the last principal developer first.
 OKTET Labs employees shall use \<Name.Surname@oktetlabs.ru\> form of e-mail address.

-Optional part ‘`license term notice`’ may be added to provide information about licensing terms for this source file, about distribution permissions or restrictions, or to refer to a particular license text.
+Optional part `license term notice` may be added to provide information about licensing terms for this source file, about distribution permissions or restrictions, or to refer to a particular license text.

-The last line of the header is a substitution for source code system (e.g. CVS, Subversion) information. ‘`$Id: $`’ sequence will be substituted with actual module identification string while a file is committed into repository.
+The last line of the header is a substitution for source code system (e.g. CVS, Subversion) information. `$Id: $` sequence will be substituted with actual module identification string while a file is committed into repository.